Monovision, an option for avoiding reading glasses after 40

 What happens if I just ignore all of this?

-If you have Laser Vision Correction and don’t do the Monovision, you will have to wear reading glasses to see at near after age 45.
+If you have Laser Vision Correction and don’t do the Monovision, you will have to wear reading glasses to see at near after age 45, for the rest of your life.

 I still don’t get it…..